It’s simple: you play a critical role in your clients’ personal and professional lives.

 With four out of five consumers actively seeking word-of-mouth recommendations before making a purchase, the impact is clear.

 Yes, attracting new, qualified leads to convert to clients is the primary goal of referral marketing.
-But, that isn’t the only benefit of establishing a robust referral strategy for your accounting firm.
+But that isn’t the only benefit of establishing a robust referral strategy for your accounting firm.

 Clients who convert from a referral are 37% more likely to stay with your firm long-term.
 Not only does this increase revenue, but it decreases new client acquisition costs.
 It’s a profit margin boost.
 This way, you can allocate more of your budget to increasing client satisfaction, rather than sales and marketing.

-Client referral marketing is far more cost effective than some sales strategies.
-Your client acquisition cost (CAC) is lower than that of non-referred clients by as much as $23.12.
 Rather than repeated spending on advertising and marketing efforts, you’re leveraging the good will and loyalty of satisfied existing clients.
 Some of the expenses you can expect from this method include loyalty program bonuses and referral incentives.

 It’s important to note that your ROI is typically enhanced due to the high-value clients you gain through referrals.
 So it doesn’t just cost less to acquire new clients through referrals—these clients are usually very loyal and pay for more services.